Mitral Valve Regurgitation

 Having Open Mitral Valve Replacement

+The mitral valve allows blood to flow from the left atrium to the left ventricle in the heart.
 A mitral valve replacement is a surgery to replace a mitral valve that doesn’t work well.
 It’s replaced with a new valve.
-Open-heart surgery is a procedure for mitral valve repair.
-It’s done with an incision in the middle of the chest that goes through your breastbone.
+Open heart surgery is a procedure for mitral valve repair.
+It’s done with a cut (incision) in the middle of the chest that goes through your breastbone.

 Choosing a new valve

-Before the surgery, you and your doctor will talk about what kind of valve will work best for you.
+Before the surgery, you and your healthcare provider will talk about what kind of valve will work best for you.
 You may be given a biological valve.
-This is a valve made from cow or pig tissue.
+This is a valve made from animal or human heart tissue.
 Or you may be given a mechanical valve.
 This is an artificial valve made from metal and other materials.

 Each type of valve has different risks and benefits.
-Biological valves need to be replaced in 10 to 15 years.
-Mechanical valves don’t need to be replaced, but you need to take blood-thinner medicine for life.
-This is to help prevent clots that can form on the valve and may cause stroke.
-Make sure to talk with your doctor about the kinds of follow-up care needed for each type.
+Biological valves need to be replaced in 10 to 20 years.
+Mechanical valves are more durable and can last for a very long time, but you need to take blood thinner medicine for life.
+This is to help prevent clots that can form on the valve and may cause stroke or the working part of the valve to become frozen and nonworking.
+Talk with your provider about the kinds of follow-up care needed for each type.

 What to tell your healthcare provider

 Tell your healthcare provider about all the medicines you take.
 This includes over-the-counter medicines such as ibuprofen.
-It also includes vitamins, herbs, and other supplements.
-And tell your healthcare provider if you:
+It also includes vitamins, herbs, and other supplements or illegal drugs.
+And tell your provider if you:

 Have had any recent changes in your health, such as an infection or fever